Muay Thai Fighters Respect all but Fear None

-About Muay Thai techniques
+About Muay Thai techniques:

-The martial art of Muay Thai is the national sport of Thailand and is being religiously practiced in Thailand ever since it was formulated.
+The Martial Art of Muay Thai is the national sport of Thailand and is being religiously practiced in Thailand ever since it was formulated.
 This style's origin is accredited to the Ayutthaya period of 1584 when King Naresuan ruled Thailand.
 This ground-breaking form resulted from the various invasions that the country was subject to at that period of time.

 This was when the citizens felt the need for a method of self-defense.

 These are some of the eight weapons that hold prime importance in this style of fighting.
-The system also has provision for the efficient use of basic weapons.
+The system also has provisions for the efficient use of basic weapons.
 Though Muay Thai was invented to serve as a self-defense mechanism, it is also very effective for combat.
 Punches are an indispensable part of this form.